loiclec/FuzzCheck/readme.md

 # FuzzCheck

-FuzzCheck is a coverage-guided fuzzing engine for Swift packages.
+FuzzCheck is a coverage-guided fuzzing engine for Swift packages that works with typed values instead of raw binary buffers.

 The name “FuzzCheck” is a mix of “Fuzzer” and “QuickCheck”.
-The goal is to create a fuzzing engine that is convenient enough to use as the value generator powering property-based tests.
+The goal is to create a fuzzing engine that is convenient enough to use as the input generator for property-based tests.

-Given a test function `(T) -> Bool`, it tries to find values of `T` that will trigger edge cases in your code.
+Given a test function `(Input) -> Bool`, it tries to find values of `Input` that will trigger edge cases in your code.
 It can also automatically minimize an input that fails a test.

-FuzzCheck was originally a copy of LLVM’s libFuzzer, but it has changed significantly since then.
-The main difference with libFuzzer is that FuzzCheck works with typed values instead of raw binary buffers, which makes it easier to test complex structured data.
-However, it is still a young and experimental project.

 Because FuzzCheck is a Swift package itself, it is easier to modify than libFuzzer.
 If you would like to contribute to it, I am happy to guide you through the code.

 ## Installation

-FuzzCheck only works when the `fuzzer` sanitizer is enabled for the targets that you wish to test.
-Moreover, this sanitizer is only available on development snapshots of Swift.
-Therefore, you will need to install a Swift 4.2 Development Snapshot and to compile your package with a modified version of the Swift Package Manager.
-It is easier than it sounds, here are the step-by-step instructions to do so:
+FuzzCheck is not production ready.
+Using it requires both a development snapshot of the Swift compiler, and a custom build of the Swift Package Manager.
+That is because the compile flag `-sanitize=fuzzer` must be enabled for the tested targets.

+The good news is that once these tools are installed, FuzzCheck is just another dependency in your `Package.swift` file!

 - go to [swift.org/downloads](https://swift.org/download#snapshots) and download the Swift 4.2 Development Snapshot by clicking on the “Xcode” link and following the instructions.
 - Find the path of the `swiftc` executable you just installed and assign it to the `SWIFT_EXEC` environment variable.
 For example, if you installed the snapshot from the 3rd of July, you should run:
   ```bash
   export SWIFT_EXEC=/Library/Developer/Toolchains/swift-4.2-DEVELOPMENT-SNAPSHOT-2018-07-03-a.xctoolchain/usr/bin/swiftc
   ```
-  This is needed to build the Swift Package Manager.
 - Clone my fork of the Swift Package Manager.
   ```bash
   git clone https://github.com/loiclec/swift-package-manager